lucaskearns/GEMMA_Core_Pipelines/README.md

-# GEMMA_Core_Pipelines
+# GEMMA Core Pipelines

-A collection of pipelines to enable automatic analysis of mouse behavioral data.
+This is a set of pipelines enabling automatic analysis of mouse behavioral data separated by enclosure.

-# ToDo
+# Enclosures Supported

-*Collection of tasks I am planning on completing*
+* rotarod

-* Write out some easy install commands for R and python
+# Usage Details

-* Write out dependencies for more advanced users to manually configure code IE with conda etc.
+These are all command line tools.
+See the [usage guide](https://github.com/lucaskearns/GEMMA_Core_Pipelines/blob/main/docs/usage.md) for instruction on usage of supported pipelines.